 All things occur because God purposes it in the counsel of His will from eternity.
 All things are held together by God and are for God.
 The whole earth is His.
 We are His.
 And everything that is created is purposefully created to point to God in His glory.
 “The Heavens declare the glory of God” (Psalm 19:1).
 In creation, God has made His invisible attributes available for us to see (Romans 1:20).

-In addition, humans fulfil God’s purpose to glorify Himself.
-We are called to live lives to glorify Him (Matthew 5:16; 1 Peter 2:12).
-We share in God’s glory when we become Christ followers.
+In addition, humans fulfill God’s purpose to glorify Himself.
+We are called to live lives that glorify Him (Matthew 5:16; 1 Peter 2:12).
+We share in God’s glory when we become Christ’s followers.
 The Holy Spirit transforms us into the image of Jesus through the continuous process of sanctification (Romans 8:29; 2 Corinthians 3:18).
 As we change from glory to glory, we point to God and witness to His majesty on earth.
-As some men in the past had written, “The chief end of mankind is to glorify God and enjoy Him forever.”
+As some men in the past have written, “The chief end of mankind is to glorify God and enjoy Him forever.”

 Did God create us because He was lonely or wanted to be worshiped?